 If you use Folx, paste the link with ⌘+V keyboard shortcut.
 Or the main Folx window, press the ‘+’ button next to the text bar at the top of the window.
 You should see that the box at the top of the window that opens already has the URL you copied in it.
 If not, paste it where it says ‘Add URL here.’
 To download music from YouTube, select Audio in Quality.

 It’s pretty similar with Downie – with the exception that you have to drag the link onto the app icon.
 To extract music from video, navigate to Settings > Extract Audio Only.
-From there, you can also customize the quality of output files, convert to mp4, or send to Permute – a universal media converter.
+From there, you can also customize the quality of output files, convert videos, or send to Permute – a universal media converter.

 Choose where your music are stored